bhaaskara/InterviewQA/Git_QA.md

 Git pull = git fetch + git merge

-# How do we know in Git if a branch has already been merged into master?
+# How do we know in Git, if a branch has already been merged into master?
 `git branch –merged`
 The above command lists the branches that have been merged into the current branch.
 `git branch –no-merged`